 MSU will make timely reports to the campus community regarding the occurrence of crime on campus.
-Log of daily crime reports and incidents are maintained and available for review by the campus community and the public at large.
-This crime log can be found on-line or accessed at the customer service desk of the University Police Department.
+A log of daily crime reports and incidents are maintained and available for review by the campus community and the public at large.
+This crime log can be found online or accessed at the customer service desk of the University Police Department.